ISISComputingGroup/ibex_developers_manual/Cryogenic-SMS-PSU.md

 * `USE_MAGNET_TEMP` is on, but any of the subsequently required variables (`MAGNET_TEMP_PV`, `MAX_MAGNET_TEMP`, `MIN_MAGNET_TEMP`) are missing
 * `COMP_OFF_ACT` is on, but any of the subsequently required variables (`NO_OF_COMP`, `MIN_NO_OF_COMP`, `COMP_1_STAT_PV`, `COMP_2_STAT_PV`) are missing

-Additionally, the asyn driver will initialise various variables and send several commandss to the PSU based on user provided macros:
+Additionally, the asyn driver will initialise various variables and send several commands to the PSU based on user provided macros:
 * The Tesla-Amps conversion rate will be set to `T_TO_A`
 * The maximum allowed current will be set to `MAX_CURR`
 * The maximum allowed voltage will be set to `MAX_VOLT`